AP-B-AI-ML-Ops/project-Tynie04/README.md

 ```

 The defaults in `.env.example` work out of the box for local development.
 The key variables are database credentials, MLflow tracking URI, and the Prefect API URL, all pre-configured for the Docker network.

+> **Note:** If you are using the dev container, this step is handled automatically.
+On startup, `.env` is created from `.env.example` if it does not already exist.
+If a `.env` file is already present, it is left untouched.
+This generated `.env` uses the same defaults as `.env.example`, which are compatible with the Docker Compose setup.
+If you need to customize any environment variables, you can edit the `.env` file after the dev container has started, or you can make an `.env` file locally before starting the dev container since the dev container will not overwrite an existing `.env`.

 ### 3. Start the stack